 People sometimes hold God responsible for the death of their dreams.
 But please understand that while God is all-powerful, He gave man dominion and the freedom to make life choices.
 He does not control the free will actions of men.
 As a result, the terrible things that happen on earth are not His will.

 God, being good, does not do evil and “allows” evil to the extent that His creations, Adam and Eve and their children (us), allow evil.

 Don’t fall into the devil’s trap of blaming God for what happened to you.
 This cuts you off from the only One who can give you a hand up and out of the mourning.
 Here is a prayer to help you forgive God.

-Father, I come before You not understanding everything that happened in my life.
+Father, I come before You, not understanding everything that happened in my life.
 I expected You to do _______________, but it did not happen.
 I confess I am confused, discouraged, and even angry.
-But I place on the altar all my unfulfilled expectations and dreams.
-I determine to worship You from this day forward, without reservation or condition.
-You will be my God and I will be Your servant, in Jesus’ name.
+But I place all my unfulfilled expectations and dreams on Your altar.
+I am determined to worship You from this day forward without reservation or condition.
+You will be my God, and I will be Your servant, in Jesus’ name.
 Amen.

-When Samuel anointed David the future king of Israel, King Saul was still on the throne and persecuted David, causing him ongoing hardships and discouraging circumstances, including the death of his parents.
+When Samuel anointed David as the future king of Israel, King Saul was still on the throne.
+He persecuted David, causing him ongoing hardships and discouraging circumstances, including the death of his parents.

-That will be your testimony, too, as God brings comfort into your life, and turns your mourning into blessing.
+That will be your testimony, too, as God brings comfort into your life and turns your mourning into dancing.
 The first word of this beatitude is “Blessed,” which means “happy, to be envied, and spiritually prosperous—with life-joy and satisfaction in God’s favor and salvation, regardless of [one’s] outward conditions.”
 (Matthew 5:4, The Amplified Bible.)

 "Blessed are those that mourn, for they shall be comforted."